 In the Filters table of the Agent logs panel, enable filters to customize your list of logs.
 Every column corresponds to a type of filter and contains several values.
-Click on these values to enable the corresponding filter.
+Click on these values to enable the corresponding filter, then click on Apply.

-In this image, for example, only New incidents that involve a Device security rule are displayed.
+In this image, for example, only New logs that involve an Incident are displayed.